sebastian-muthwill/kivymd-android-app-boilerplate/README.md

 `python main.py`

+If everything went well, you should now have a running KivyMD App.

 ## Next steps

 From here on you can develop the app to your needs.

 ## Building Android apk

+Before you start building the apk uncomment the following 2 lines in main.py file:

+`# Remove the comment before apk build from android.permissions import request_permissions, Permission request_permissions([Permission.READ_EXTERNAL_STORAGE, Permission.WRITE_EXTERNAL_STORAGE, Permission.CAMERA, Permission.INTERNET])`

 The APK is best build on an ubuntu system.
 Therefor we need to install some dependancies.